RJ Mitte

+Roy Frank "RJ" Mitte III (/'mɪti/; born August 21, 1992) is an American actor and producer.
+Born and raised in Jackson, Mississippi, Mitte was diagnosed with cerebral palsy when he was three.
+He moved to Hollywood in 2006, and worked with a personal talent manager to find acting opportunities where his disability could educate viewers.
+After playing minor roles in sitcoms, he was cast in his breakthrough role as Walter White Jr. on the AMC crime drama series Breaking Bad (2008–2013).

+Mitte has starred in the ABC family drama series Switched at Birth (2014) and the Netflix animated series The Guardians of Justice (2022).
+He has appeared in films like Who's Driving Doug, the thriller drama Time Share (2018), the independent comedy Standing Up for Sunny (2019), the thriller The Oak Room (2020), and the drama Triumph (2021), the lattermost of which he executive produced.

+Mitte has advocated for cerebral palsy and other disabilities.
+He is a Screen Actors Guild spokesman for actors with disabilities, and a celebrity ambassador for United Cerebral Palsy.
+He received the SAG-AFTRA Harold Russell Award in 2013.

 Early life

 Mitte was born in Jackson, Mississippi.
 He was delivered by emergency caesarean and was not breathing at the time of his birth, which resulted in permanent brain damage.
-He was adopted a few weeks later by Roy Frank Mitte Jr. and Dyna Mitte, who later separated.
+He was adopted a few weeks later by Michael Scott Mitte and Dyna Mitte, who later separated.
 He was diagnosed with cerebral palsy at the age of three, and doctors put his legs in casts for six months in an attempt to straighten his feet.

 Mitte was fitted with leg braces and used crutches throughout most of his childhood; however, over time, his body became stronger through sports and exercise; he no longer needed any walking devices by his teenage years.
 In 2006, he moved with his family to Los Angeles, where his younger sister Lacianne Carriere had received an offer for a role in a film project.

-Mitte was raised by his mother following the separation of his parents.
-After his mother became paralyzed, Mitte became financially responsible at age 13 for the family, which by then also included his sister who was born when he was 11 years old.
-As of 2015, he was still financially responsible for his mother and sister.
+Mitte was raised by his mother following his parents' separation.
+After she became paralyzed, Mitte assumed financial responsibility for his family at the age of 13, which by then also included his sister, who had been born when he was 11.
+As of 2015, he remained financially responsible for both his mother and sister.